dermotblair/TouchBall/README.md

 ## Synopsis

 An Android game that displays circles randomly at an increasing speed rate.
 If you miss 5 in a row, its game over!

 This can be found on the Android Play Store at: https://play.google.com/store/apps/details?id=com.dermotblair.touchball&hl=en

 ## Motivation

-This project can be used as a demonstration of a number of features in the Android API.
-These include multi-threaded, graphics and audio playback.
+This project can be used as a demonstration of a number of features of the Android API.
+These include multi-threading, graphics and audio playback.

 ## Installation